awsdocs/ec2-image-builder-user-guide/doc_source/pipeline-details.md

 ## Get image pipeline details \(AWS CLI\)<a name="cli-get-image-pipeline-details"></a>

-The following example shows how to use the imagebuilder get\-image\-pipeline command in the AWS CLI to get the details of an image pipeline by specifying its ARN\.
+The following example shows how to use the get\-image\-pipeline command in the AWS CLI to get the details about an image pipeline through its ARN\.

 ```
 aws imagebuilder get-image-pipeline --image-pipeline-arn arn:aws:imagebuilder:us-west-2:123456789012:image-pipeline/my-example-pipeline